Exposure to substances or mixtures in the workplace can pose significant health risks to workers.

 - changes to notations

-- a finalised list of chemicals and compounds to be listed in the workplace exposure standards
+- a finalised list of chemicals and compounds to be listed in the Workplace Exposure Standards for Airborne Contaminants.

 Contribute to the review